replikativ/replikativ/README.md

 ## Alternatives

-A interesting alternative about whom we only found out last year is [swarm.js](https://github.com/gritzko/swarm).
+A interesting alternative about which we only found out last year is [swarm.js](https://github.com/gritzko/swarm).
 Besides many commonalities there are a few differences, so we could not just drop `replikativ` and join `swarm.js`.
 To our understanding the `swarm.js`